vplasencia/semaphore-hardhat-foundry/README.md

 # Semaphore-Hardhat-Foundry template

 This is a sample Semaphore project that can be used as a template.
+It uses Foundry in a Hardhat project.

 ## Clone the repository